sscafi/iswebsite_legit/README.md

 ## Overview

 The Website Legitimacy Checker is a Python script that uses WHOIS and DNS tracking information to help users determine if a website is legitimate or not.
-The script fetches WHOIS information for a given website and DNS tracking information from the DNS Tracking API, providing a preview of the WHOIS information to aid in the legitimacy check.
+The script fetches WHOIS information for a given website and DNS tracking information from the DNS Tracking API, providing a preview of the WHOIS information to aid in the legitimacy check..

 ## Features